Is $55K a Good Salary for a Single Person?

 Is $55K a Good Salary?

-The American economy is much different now than it was just a few years ago.
-While the job market has stayed consistently strong, inflation has outpaced wages.
-In fact, wage growth was three percentage points lower than overall inflation, according to a November 2023 survey conducted by Bankrate.
+The American economy has changed significantly over the past few years.
+While the job market has remained consistently strong, inflation has outpaced wage growth.
+In fact, wage growth was three percentage points lower than overall inflation, according to a November 2023 Bankrate survey.
 You don’t need a money tracker to tell you that this means a $55,000 annual salary no longer goes as far as it once did.

 But inflation is just one piece of the puzzle.
 Another factor to consider is where you are in your career.
 While a salary of $55K is below the average salary in the U.S., it can be considered a good wage, especially if you’re just starting out.